VonHeikemen/lsp-zero.nvim/README.md

 Hello there.
 This is the development branch for version 3 of lsp-zero.

+## How to get started

 This version requires Neovim v0.8 or greater.
-If have Neovim v0.7.2 or lower please use the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).
+If you need support for Neovim v0.7 use the [compat-07 branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/compat-07).

-## How to get started

 If you are new to neovim and you don't have a configuration file (`init.lua`) follow this [step by step tutorial](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/tutorial.md).